skip to content

 Field seasons

-In two field seasons in 2022 and 2023, we conduct surface collection, geophysical prospection and sondage excavations at known Neolithic sites and conduct an off-site survey in the mountains surrounding the Korca plain.
+In three field seasons 2022, 2023 and 2024, we conduct surface collection, geophysical prospection and sondage excavations at known Neolithic sites and conduct an off-site survey in the mountains surrounding the Korca plain.

 During our first field season, we carried out systematic surface and geophysical prospection at several sites.
 The results from the surface collection revealed an occupation of the area dating from the early Neolithic to the Metal Ages, Classical, Medieval and Modern periods.
 Through the geomagnetic investigations, the size and structure of some Neolithic sites was investigated while the prospection also showed extensive damage to other sites.